siraben/website/_posts/2021-06-27-classical-math-coq.md

   a = a'
 ```

-We need to prove `a = a'`, which follows from `f` being injective,
+We need to prove $$a = a'$$, which follows from $$f$$ being injective,
 however note that the hypothesis `inj` states the contrapositive
 claim.

 In an undergrad discrete math class, one quickly learns about the
-contrapositive law in classical logic, `(P -> Q) <-> (¬ Q -> ¬ P)`.
+contrapositive law in classical logic, $$(P \to Q) \leftrightarrow
-It turns out that in type theory (more generally, in intuitionistic
+(\neg Q \to \neg P)$$.
+It turns out that in type theory (more
-logic), the forward implication is provable but the backward
+generally, in intuitionistic logic), the forward implication is
-implication requires double negation elimination, which is equivalent
+provable but the backward implication requires double negation
-to LEM.
-As a result, we can make prove a slightly more general
+elimination, which is equivalent to LEM.
+As a result, we can make
-theorem if we use the following definition of `injective`.
-The proof
+prove a slightly more general theorem if we use the following
-that our definition of injectivity implies the one used in the book is
+definition of `injective`.
+The proof that our definition of
-trivial.
+injectivity implies the one used in the book is trivial.

 ```coq
 (* New definition of injective *)